 Whether or not restaurant insurance covers COVID-19 losses depends largely on the language in each of your policies, your state government, and how courts respond to the number of suits currently moving through the system.

 Your workers’ comp policy may cover a worker who can show he caught COVID-19 because of his employment.
 That seems rather tricky to do, but it depends on the particular situation.
 Meanwhile, business interruption seems even less likely to kick in if only because insurers are going to fight it tooth and nail.

 Do I need to insure employees who drive their personal cars for deliveries?

 Personal automobile insurance policies typically don’t cover cars used for commercial purposes.
 Because drivers likely won’t be covered by their insurers if they cause an accident, someone must pay the bills.
 Agency laws in most states make business owners responsible for employee actions, so your restaurant could be liable.
 You need coverage to protect you.

 Am I covered for spoilage if my refrigeration breaks down?

 To ensure coverage in the event of a problem with your refrigerator or freezer, you may need a spoilage coverage endorsement on your BOP.
 Spoilage coverage, sometimes referred to as temperature change coverage, kicks in if heating or cooling equipment breaks down or if a power outage shuts down your system and food spoils.
 It pays out to replace perishable items.

-Restaurant owners should make sure that they purchase a policy that meets the needs of their industry.
+Restaurant owners should make sure they purchase a policy that meets the needs of their industry.
 The Hartford is one insurance company that tailors policies specifically to help restaurant owners and managers.
-Get a free, no obligation quote in minutes from the Hartford.
+Get a free, no-obligation quote in minutes.